opctl/opctl/index.md

   ... (op specific files/dirs)
 ```

+Once defined, **op bundles**, can be distributed via any traditional
+means of file transfer.

 # Collection

 A collection groups one or more [op](#op)s together

+## Collection Bundle

 Collections are defined in the form of a [FILE_BUNDLE](#file_bundle)
 adhering to the following criteria: